 In fact, many patients switch to other diabetes medications due to gastrointestinal side effects.

-Acarbose is another, although less commonly used, a diabetes medication that causes diarrhea.
+Acarbose is another, although less commonly used, diabetes medication that causes diarrhea.
 Acarbose inhibits the absorption of carbohydrates resulting in diarrhea.

 SGLT-2 inhibitors like Jardiance and Farxiga are less commonly associated with diarrhea.
 However, since diarrhea is a reported side effect of Jardiance and Farxiga, their concomitant use with Ozempic may worsen GI symptoms, especially diarrhea.